Table Of Contents

 • A savings of over $25.00 over purchasing a la carte

-Last year we launched a brand new highly-collectible 7” vinyl series and a subscription to that series, to boot.
-We continue in 2018 with the next batch of remastered singles on 7-inch colored vinyl featuring newly commissioned artwork, each limited to 10,000 copies and available exclusively at dead.net.
+2020 will see the next batch of limited-edition singles remastered on 7-inch colored vinyl.
+Each features newly commissioned artwork and will only be available at dead.net.
 Didn't subscribe last year but want to collect the whole set?
-Singles 1-4 are available a la carte in the Dead.net store.
+Singles 1-11 (soon to be 1-12) are available a la carte in the Dead.net store.

-The first release, arriving March 1, will be 1970's “Uncle John's Band” b/w "New Speedway Boogie.”
-This limited-edition reissue features newly remastered audio, transferred from the original analog master tape of the mono single mix, mastered by Grammy-winning engineer David Glasser with original artwork by Nate Duval.
+The first release, arriving March 1, will be (you guessed it) 1977's “Dancin' In The Streets” b/w "Terrapin Station.”
+This limited-edition reissue features newly remastered audio, transferred from the original analog master tape of the stereo single mix, mastered by Grammy-winning engineer David Glasser with original artwork by Helen Kennedy.

 GRATEFUL DEAD 7” SINGLES SUBSCRIPTION BENEFITS